The Four Layers of the Mind

 It’s the feeling you get when:

-- you’re absorbed in your yoga practice and everything else falls away
+You’re absorbed in your yoga practice, and everything else falls away.

-- you’re walking along the river or by the sea, and suddenly feel peaceful for no reason
+You’re walking along the river or by the sea and suddenly feel peaceful for no reason.

-- you’re taking a yoga class and you’re so present that your personal concerns dissolve
+You’re taking a yoga class, and you’re so present that your personal concerns dissolve.

-- you’re writing or working on something meaningful and time disappears
+You’re writing or working on something meaningful, and time disappears.

 In those moments, you’re devoted—not in a religious sense, but in a focused, wholehearted, loving attention sense.

-controlling.
+The ego mind (Ahamkara) is loud when it’s comparing, worrying, protecting, proving, and controlling.
 Devotion interrupts that noise because it redirects your energy toward something that doesn’t revolve around “me, mine, and my story.”

 When you’re devoted to: